eProsima/Fast-DDS-docs/docs/fastdds/ros2/Discovery_service/ros2_discovery_service.rst

 please check the :ref:`Discovery Service Documentation <discovery_service>` or read the :ref:`common use cases <discovery-service-use-case>` for this configuration.

-The following tutorial gather the steps to check this functionality and learn how to use it with ROS2.
+The following tutorial gathers the steps to check this functionality and learn how to use it with ROS2.

 .. contents::
     :local: